abbyonstott/Storm-old/README.md

 # StormScript
-StormScript is an general-purpose programming language.
+StormScript is a general-purpose programming language.